Skip to Content

 Low Coolant?

-Before every ride, pop the cap off the radiator to check and make sure it’s full of coolant.
-Just by doing this you can prevent a costly engine repair.
+Before every ride, pop the cap off the radiator to check and make sure it's full of coolant.
+Just by doing this, you can prevent an engine rebuild that costs $1500 or more for parts, and that's not including labor to repair it!

-Coolant Leaking Out Overflow Tube Why Is My 4 Stroke Dirt Bike Overheating?
+Coolant Leaking Out Overflow Tube 8 DEADLY Signs Your Dirt Bike Is Overheating [& Why]

 Low Coolant